jesslourenco/fullstackopen/README.md

   - Communicating with server in a redux application
   - Connect

-### :pencil2: Part 7: React router, custom hooks, styling app with CSS and webpack
+### :white_check_mark: Part 7: React router, custom hooks, styling app with CSS and webpack
   - React-router
   - Custom hooks
   - More about styles